ithinkihaveacat/WordPress/beebo-theme/README.md

   [`_fonts.scss`](https://github.com/WordPress/WordPress/blob/master/wp-content/themes/twentynineteen/sass/variables-site/_fonts.scss)
   and
   [`_colors.scss`](https://github.com/WordPress/WordPress/blob/master/wp-content/themes/twentynineteen/sass/variables-site/_colors.scss).
+* If custom fonts are loaded via `@font-face`, this will probably be happening in [`_fontface.scss`](https://github.com/WordPress/WordPress/blob/master/wp-content/themes/twentynineteen/sass/typography/_fontface.scss).
 * For info on **what styles/templates are "supported" by the generated CSS**, you'll need to look at either the generated HTML (i.e. use WordPress to create a sample page, inspect the generated HTML), or the PHP source code.
 (There's no CSS common across all WordPress themes, although many are based on [`_s`](https://github.com/automattic/_s).)